KatanaGraph/katana/docs/contributing/testing.rst

 C++
 ---

-Include the following options as part of your build command:
+Include the following options when running the ``cmake`` command (i.e., when configuring your build):

 .. code-block:: bash